-Carpets can be much more than just a functional floor covering.
+Carpets can be much more than just a functional floor covering but they should be cleaned very carefully according to carpet cleaning cincinnati.
 In many cultures, carpets have borne witness to key sociopolitical decisions that informed the expansion of empires, particularly in the Middle East and Eastern Asia.
 Some forms of carpets also functioned as a portable store of value due to their labor-intensive ornate decoration which embodied unparalleled value.
 Therefore, it is only fitting that the collection will break the traditionally tense boundaries between architecture and handicraft by bringing the best modern minds to bear on an ancient aspect of interior space.

 In The Photo: Studio Fuksas Sample.
 Photo Credit: Studio Fuksas